BhavnoorSaroya/BhavnoorSaroya/README.md

 - I like to explore new technologies and develop software solutions and make an impact wherever possible.
 - I'm currently studying Computer Science at the British Columbia Institute of Technology.
 - I specialize in functional programming, database systems, and Iot.
-- Reach out if you like talking about development, some of my favorite things to talk about are web development and functional programming, and cloud computing, but I love talking about anything in the dev world!
+- Reach out if you like talking about development, some of my favorite things to talk about are web development, functional programming, and cloud computing, but I love talking about anything in the dev world!
 - I'm a big fan of artisnal languages like rust, go, elixir, gleam, and ocaml.
 I also enjoy performance optimization, and finding innovative solutions.
 <!-- I believe that an optimally designed system should scale extremely well without a crazy aws or sever bill -->